Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_add_host: 'false'

-Automatically add the host where the agent was installed to Checkmk.
+Automatically add the host where the agent was installed on to Checkmk.

     checkmk_agent_host_name: "{{ inventory_hostname }}"

-The hostname to use, when adding the host to Checkmk.
+Define the hostname which will be used to add the host to Checkmk.

     checkmk_agent_folder: "/"

-The folder into which the automatically created host will be places.
+The folder into which the automatically created host will be placed.

+    checkmk_agent_host_ip: "{{ hostvars[inventory_hostname]['ansible_default_ipv4']['address'] }}"

+Define an IP address which will be added to the host in Checkmk.
+This is optional, as long as the hostname is DNS-resolvable.

+    checkmk_agent_host_attributes:
+        ipaddress: "{{ checkmk_agent_host_ip | default(omit) }}"

+Define attributes with which the host will be added to Checkmk.

     checkmk_agent_discover: 'false'